uk-tre/website/docs/events/wg_workshops/2024-09-02-september-meeting/index.md

 UK TRE community co-chairs David Sarmiento and Simon Li set the context and background of the UK TRE community and its growth over the past couple of years.
 Some of the key points covered were:

 - **Emphasis on the grassroots nature of the UK Trusted Research Environments (TRE) community**, which relies on volunteers and is open to more co-chairs and informal help.
-- **TRE community expansion**: originally coming out of the research software engineer community, membership has expanded to include data management, information governance, and funding stakeholders.
+- **TRE community expansion**: originally coming out of the research software engineering community, membership has expanded to include data management, information governance, and funding stakeholders.
 The community has grown significantly, from an initial 30 members to over 300, with over 100 organizations involved.
 A number of **Working Groups** have also been established
 - There is strong emphasis on flexibility and adapting to community needs and feedback.
-- **Governance and Community Participation**: Emphasis on "lazy consensus," where community members are encouraged to take initiative unless there is opposition.
+- **Governance and Community Participation**: Emphasis on "lazy consensus", where community members are encouraged to take the initiative unless there is opposition.
 Governance charters and working groups are in place, and transparency is a core principle.The group has formalized governance processes to prepare for growth but retains a focus on community-driven initiatives.

-**Key community prioirites identified in the introductory section**:
+#### Key community priorities identified in the introductory section

 - **Federation**: probably the most critical topic identified for the day - given we want a distributed network, how can we enable analysis on data held across different TREs?
 - **Data Quality**: Desire for better quality and more standardized data.